 What I was working with was neither glorious or exciting, therefore I needed to perceive the space in a certain way, forgetting the negative visual impact of what was in front of me while concentrating on the possibility of a completely different setting.

-First of all I was faced with the problem of having a very large shed, which I previously used as a workshop, but that was now downgraded to an extravagant storage area.
+First of all, I was faced with the problem of having a very large shed that I previously used as a workshop, but that was now downgraded to an extravagant storage area.

 As listed above, I still needed some sort of outbuilding to provide housing for bicycles and camping equipment, but surely I could make do with a smaller establishment!

 Luckily, being a woodworker, I had the knowledge and the experience to recycle the existing shed and transform it into a more appropriate shelter.